g-otn/GameServerEC2Discord/README.md

 6. Run `terraform apply` after a while the instance and the game server should be running and accessible

-Note: In subsequent applies, it will always [force replacement of the instance if the instance is not running](https://stackoverflow.com/q/52519463/11138267).
-This doesn't matter much because the game data is not stored in the root volume which will be replaced, but it'll affect vCPU credits and CloudWatch metrics since it'll be a new instance, and means any manual changes and files written to the OS outside the game data volume will be lost.
-A workaround is to just leave the instance running while applying.

 ### Discord interactions

 7. Go to the Lambda console on the region you chose, find the `interaction-handler` Lambda and copy it's Function URL.